 IT IS THE STUDENT’S RESPONSIBILITY to satisfactorily complete a prerequisite course before scheduling a dependent course.
 Students will not be permitted to register for a course for which the prerequisite has not been met.

-When a course has been repeated, both the original and subsequent courses are included on the permanent record, but the credit is counted only once.
-The grade received in the repeated course becomes the official final grade for the course, and will be the grade that is counted in the student’s GPA.
+When a course has been repeated, both the original and the subsequent grade are included on the permanent record, but the credit for the course is counted only once.
+The highest grade earned will be recorded as the official final grade for the course, and will be the grade that is counted in the student’s GPA.

 Transcript Notation Policy